bpfman/bpfman/docs/developer-guide/shipping-bytecode.md

 - `io.ebpf.section_name`: The section name of the eBPF Program.

-- `io.ebpf.kernel_version`: The Kernel version for which this bytecode was compiled against.

 ### Building a Backwards compatible OCI compliant image

 An Example Containerfile can be found at `/packaging/container/deployment/Containerfile.bytecode`